 Meetings are held monthly and are well publicised in advance in the Term Calendars and School Newsletter.
 The Deputy Principal and a number of School Council representatives actively attend H&S Committee meetings.
-Representatives from key support groups, including the Uniform Shop, Canteen, Social Committee and Meals with Love attend these meetings and provide updates on their activities.
+Representatives from key support groups, including Canteen, Social Committee and Meals with Love attend these meetings and provide updates on their activities.